frctl/fractal-docs/docs/api/endpoints/fractal-docs.md

 * `path` - *String*
 * `value` - *String | Object*

 Set the value of a configuration setting, identified by its `path`.
-See the ~@TODOLINK @docs-config', 'docs configuration') }} documentation for details of available options.
+See the [docs configuration](../../guide/documentation/configuration-reference.html) documentation for details of available options.

 ```js
 fractal.docs.set('ext', '.html');